-Sand Casting Foundry in Lancaster, PA
+Brass and Bronze Sand Casting Foundry in Lancaster, PA

 Before you can manufacture the metal components you require for an upcoming project, you need to select an appropriate casting method.
 Sand casting is one of the most widely used casting methods, offering cost-effective and consistent results.
-At J. Walter Miller, we offer sand casting services near Lancaster, PA.
+At J. Walter Miller, we offer brass and bronze sand casting manufacturing services near Lancaster, PA.
 Whether you need a sand casting foundry to fulfill an order that's large or small, simple or complex, we can help.

 What Is Sand Casting?

-Sand casting is a casting process that uses sand molds to form complex metal parts.
+Sand casting is a metal foundry casting process that uses sand molds to form complex metal parts.
 In the sand casting process, a foundry will create a custom mold based on a pattern — a full-sized model of a part used to make an impression in the sand.

 - Strength: Sand molds hold their form and withstand exposure to extreme heat.